 2. Seven Canyons Golf Course

 If you can somehow manage to get yourself invited to the exclusive and private Seven Canyons Golf Course, it will be an experience you soon won't forget.
-If you don't know anyone, book a stay at nearby Enchantment Resort, guests staying here are also allowed to play.
+If you don't know anyone, book a stay at the nearby Enchantment Resort, guests staying here are also allowed to play.

-Spread out over 200 acres and surrounded by never-to-be developed National Forest lands, the course exists in its own special world.
+Spread out over 200 acres and surrounded by never-to-be-developed National Forest lands, the course exists in its own special world.
 The par-72 course was designed by the revered PGA legend Tom Weiskopf and stretches for 6,819 yards.

-It's a quiet spot for a round, where the only sounds are the smack of the golf ball as it is sent on its way towards an immaculate green.
+It's a quiet spot for a round, where the only sounds are the smack of the golf ball as it is sent on its way toward an immaculate green.
 The surrounding scenery is truly spectacular, with the towering red rocks and juniper bushes providing pleasant distractions.